-Window the handle of the window and its title, if it has one

-Class the name of the window class to which this window belongs window, followed by the window's size

-Parent the handle of the window's parent if it has one

-Size the screen coordinates of the top right and bottom left corners of the the window's style bits

-Window Style

-372 Viewing Window Information

-Class Style the style bits for the window's class

-Child ID a numeric identifier associated with the window when it is created (This only appears if the selected window is a child window.)
+Window the handle of the window and its title, if it has one Class the name of the window class to which this window belongs Parent the handle of the window's parent if it has one Size the screen coordinates of the top right and bottom left corners of the window, followed by the window's size Window Style the window's style bits Class Style the style bits for the window's class Child ID a numeric identifier associated with the window when it is created (This only appears if the selected window is a child window.)

-Click on the desired window to monitor.
+(3) Click on the desired window to monitor.